sagecodes/intro-to-javascript-part1/README.md

 ### Declaring Variables

-In newer versions of JavaScript you may see `let` or `const` used instead of `var`.
+In newer versions of JavaScript you will see is `let` or `const` used instead of `var`.

 - `Const` is used to declare variables you do not want to change later in your code.

-- `let` is similar to `var`, but has a newer featured called block scoping and perhaps more importantly prevents name collision.
+- `let` is similar to `var`, but has a newer featured called block scoping(We'll talk more about scopes in part 2) and perhaps more importantly prevents name collision (We'll take a look at this below).

 ### Examples: